Straight from the Heart (Bryan Adams song)

 "Straight from the Heart" is a song recorded by Canadian rock musician Bryan Adams.
-It was released in February 1983 as the lead single from his third studio album, Cuts Like a Knife.
+It was released in 1983 as the lead single from his third studio album, Cuts Like a Knife.

 Background

 The song was written by Eric Kagna, a Vancouver singer/songwriter, and the instrumental bridge was contributed by Adams.
 The official songwriter credit is shared equally between Adams and Kagna.
+The song was first recorded by Ian Lloyd in 1980, on his album Third Wave Civilization.
 Adams did not release his version of the song until 1983.
-The song was first recorded by Ian Lloyd in 1980, on his album Third Wave Civilization.